 Carlos Trower ‘The African Blondin’ (text by Dr Paul Green)

 As a young fugitive, Carlos hid among a circus and learned to walk up the tent ropes.
 At 12 years old, Carlos performed for his first African-American audience at an event in Brooklyn, New York, campaigning for the emancipation of all enslaved peoples.
 After a performance in England, Carlos married an English woman Myra Clay and made a home in the smoke and industry of the Potteries.
 Carlos continued to perform on the high-rope and nearly died when the rope snapped beneath him in the Beverly Cattle Market near Hull.
 He also performed with a Victorian Panorama show at Bristol’s Colston Hall for over 3,000 people, but at the age of 39, Carlos died in Bow Asylum reported as a neurological degenerative disorder.

 A Fine Balance

-The project will build on the city conversations that have followed the recent Black Lives Matters events in Bristol.
+The project built on the city conversations that have followed the recent Black Lives Matters events in Bristol.
 There is an increased desire to diversify our learning curriculum, making it more relevant and reflective of the multi-cultural demographic of this city.